aadhil96/aadhil96.github.io/_posts/2025-12-10-mcp-authentication-fastapi.md

 - **HTTPBearer**: Extracts tokens from headers securely.
 - **AuthConfig**: Applies dependencies (like our verifier) to the entire MCP mount point.

-> **Security Note:** This is a basic hash check—upgrade to JWT for expiration, scopes, and revocation.
+> **Security Note:** This is a basic hash check upgrade to JWT for expiration, scopes, and revocation.
 Always use environment variables for secrets.
-{: .prompt-warning }
+{: .prompt warning }

 No databases or external services needed here, keeping it lightweight.